PyLaboThap/LaboThapPy/docs/source/documentation/component/compressor/compressor_doc.rst

-Expander
+Compressor
 ========

-The expander models are composed of volumetric machines as well as turbines.
+The compressor models are composed of volumetric machines as well as turbines.

 .. toctree::
    :maxdepth: 2